smarthomeNG/plugins/enocean/README.md

 ## Version / Change History
 Version: 1.6

-Change History: actually not maintained.
+Change History: currently not maintained.

 ## Requirements
-For use of this plugin you need an enocean radio transceiver module like:
+For use of this plugin you need an EnOcean radio transceiver module like:
 - Fam4Pi
 - USB 300
-- ENOCEAN PI 868 Funk Modul
+- EnOcean PI 868 Funk Modul
 - etc.

 ## Configuration